The Definition of Turnkey Condition in Real Estate

 The real estate market goes up and down, subject to several influencing factors.
 When the market is depressed, offering a turnkey property for sale sets you apart from anyone else who's scrambling to move property from seller to buyer.

 He just wants this one property for one reason or another.
 Will he have the time or inclination to spend his weekends after purchase doing the labor?
-He might be willing to pay a little more to purchase something that's move-in ready.
+He might be willing to pay a little more to purchase something move-in ready.

 If you're selling your home, going to a lot of expense and trouble to make it turnkey may not be necessary.
 It's one thing if you're planning to rent the residence; neutral colors hit the spot and offering a property that's simply up to code is typically sufficient.

-When you're selling, however, it stands to reason that the buyer will want to put his own stamp on the property.
-Yes, fresh paint is important, but it's a safe guess that the new owner will cover it up with something more to his own tastes when he moves in.
+When you're selling, however, it stands to reason that the buyer will want to put his stamp on the property.
+Yes, fresh paint is important, but it's a safe guess that the new owner will cover it up with something more to his tastes when he moves in.

 Creating a turnkey property should be cost-efficient.
 Fixtures and appliances should be in good shape, ready to use and not likely to need repair, but it may not be necessary to go to the expense of upgrading them to state-of-the-art items.